api-platform/core/CONTRIBUTING.md

 API Platform is following the [Symfony Backward Compatibility Promise](https://symfony.com/doc/current/contributing/code/bc.html).

+As users need to use named arguments when using our attributes, they don't follow the backward compatibility rules applied to the constructor.

 When you are making a change, make sure no BC break is added.

 ### Deprecating Code